 - Do you wait 12 months after a consumer’s opt-out request before asking them again for permission to sell their data?

-- Do you provide consumers the ability to opt-out of having their data collected or sold, such as allowing them to create “guest” accounts when making purchases?
+- Do you allow consumers to opt-out of having their data collected or sold, such as allowing them to create “guest” accounts when making purchases?

 Section 1798.145 Data aggregation and de-identification